chitsuenchan/chitsuenchan/README.md

 <h1 align="center">Hey 👋, I'm Chi Tsuen</h1>
-<h3 align="center">I'm a Software Developer from the United Kingdom but now I live in Hong Kong and for the past 6 years I have been working in various tech projects in large financial institutions</h3>
+<h3 align="center">I'm a person who enjoys learning and applying tech to make lives better.
+I live in Hong Kong for the past 6 years I have been working in large IT projects</h3>

-- 🔭 I’m aiming to **deploy my first android and iOS application**
+- 🔭 I’m aiming to **get 10,000 users for Taxi Translator**

-- 🌱 I’m currently learning **iOS, REACT and Swift**
+- 🌱 I’m currently learning **AI and Machine Learning**

-- 💬 Ask me about **web and mobile development, Java object orientated programing, API testing, handling UAT, or business analysis**
+- 💬 Ask me about **BI reporting, web and mobile development, process automation, API testing, or business analysis**

 - 📫 How to reach me **chitsuenchan@gmail.com**